-To apply, please send a current resume accompanied by a cover letter to Ksenya Gurshtein, Curator of Modern and Contemporary Art or Jana Erwin, Head of Education, summarizing your past experiences related to art and/or museum work, your goals for the future, and an explanation of why you would like to intern at a university modern and contemporary art museum.
-Please note: We strongly recommend visiting the Museum's exhibitions and exploring this website before writing the cover letter.
+To apply, please send a current resume accompanied by a cover letter to Ulrich@Wichita.edu, summarizing your past experiences related to art and/or museum work, your goals for the future, and an explanation of why you would like to intern at a university modern and contemporary art museum.
+The application period is March 1-31, 2023 for internships during the 2023-24 academic year.
+Please note: We strongly recommend visiting the Museum's exhibitions and events, and exploring this website before writing the cover letter.

 Ulrich internships are made possible through the Stev Overstreet Ulrich Museum of Art Internship Fund, which supports three paid student internships.
 Additional funding is provided by The Kouri Museum Assistantship and the WSU Student Government Association.